coconutswallow/Guides/_monsters/phantasmorca.md

 alignment: typically Neutral Good
 category: 2014 Fair Game
 creator: Toria
-description: |
+---

 ***"They say that there are many wonders that goes through the mind when one is in the midst of a well rested slumber.
 Through the most pleasant of dreams and most sinister of nightmares, they say that you can hear a certain song calling out for you.
 Whether you consider this a blessing or an omen is not something you need to do in hindsight.
 Seeing is believing.
 Dreaming is in the imagination."***

   Wandering in the Astral Plane, travellers sometimes encounter a phenomenon where they could see small pockets of space distorting in various places around them.
 Assuming it might be a normal occurrence in the plane, the travellers think nothing of it and move on.
 However, little do the foolhardy travellers know, the distortion continues to move closer and closer to them, but it is not giving chase as some sort of predatory creature.
 Rather, they are in the direct feeding path of a creature large enough to swallow them whole, a creature that they thought they would've seen coming from a mile away.
 Sailing through the Astral Plane, a phantasmorca resembles an adult humpback whale with glowing fronds and patches on its body.
 It travels through the plane seemingly in a permanent trance and acts similar to a whale in its demeanor and behavioral patterns.
 However, most travellers to the Astral Plane are unable to see it for what it is until they are close enough to collide with it or get swallowed up by its massive maw.
 Unfortunately, the ships who come across a phantasmorca on the Astral Sea usually leads to them being shoved off course simply by being in the wrong place at the wrong time.